 In Mexico, the government has released 42 protesters two weeks after they were rounded up during a demonstration in Oaxaca.
 Many of those released say they were beaten in jail and describe abuse at the hands of police.
-Democracy Now! producer, Elizabeth Press and journalist and Global Exchange Human Rights Fellow, John Gibler file a report from the streets of Oaxaca. [includes rush transcript]
+Democracy Now! producer Elizabeth Press and John Gibler, journalist and Global Exchange human rights fellow, file a report from the streets of Oaxaca. [includes rush transcript]

-We turn to Oaxaca, Mexico–where the government has released 42 protesters who were rounded up following a large demonstration there two weeks ago.
-Demonstrators have been calling for the ouster of Oaxaca Governor Ulises Ruiz and the withdrawal of federal police who were sent there several weeks ago to crush the popular uprising led by striking teachers and APPO–the Popular Assembly of the People of Oaxaca.
+AMY GOODMAN: We begin today in Oaxaca, Mexico, where the government has released 42 protesters who were rounded up following a large demonstration two weeks ago.
+Demonstrators have been calling for the ouster of Oaxaca’s governor, Ulises Ruiz, and the withdrawal of federal police, who were sent there several weeks ago to crush the popular uprising by striking teachers and APPO, the Popular Assembly of the Peoples of Oaxaca.

-Many of newly released protestors have said they were beaten in jail and describe abuse at the hands of police.
-Scores of other protesters remain in jail including Flavio Sosa, a leader of APPO.
+Many of the newly released protesters have said that they were beaten in jail, and describe abuse at the hands of police.
+Scores of other protesters remain in jail, including Flavio Sosa, a leader of APPO.
 Sosa was arrested in Mexico City the day before he was to resume negotiations with the governor to resolve the conflict.
 Meanwhile, the federal police have begun withdrawing from the center of Oaxaca.

-AMY GOODMAN: Democracy Now! producer Elizabeth Press is in Oaxaca with journalist and Global Exchange Human Rights Fellow, John Gibler.
+Democracy Now! producer Elizabeth Press is in Oaxaca with journalist and Global Exchange human rights fellow, John Gibler.
 They filed this report.

 JOHN GIBLER: Beneath the fragile appearance of calm in Oaxaca City, both the struggle to force Governor Ulises Ruiz Ortiz from office and the dirty war waged against the protesters continue.
 There are no signs of the graffiti and protest camps of the Oaxaca People’s Popular Assembly, or APPO.
 In Oaxaca’s historic center, an occasional tourist can now be seen walking bewildered through the streets.